-Under the Formal Employment Services, we provide attachment allowances to encourage employers to take in attachés for work experience and to give them the chance to learn and then later on to be absorbed into the formal employment market.

-Under our Budget of \$742,000, this fund will be used to pay for their weekly allowances for the work attaches and provide training also on Life Skills, Professional Counselling and Aptitude Test and Employment Skills Training.
+Under the Formal Employment Services (FES), we provide attachment allowances to encourage employers to take in attachés for work experience and to give them the chance to learn and then later on to be absorbed into the formal employment market.
+Under our Budget of\$74,000, this fund will be used to pay for their weekly allowances for the work attaches and provide training also on Life Skills, Professional Counselling and Aptitude Test and Employment Skills Training.

-We are now close to publishing and launching Fiji's first National Employment Policy.
-A Policy that will set a roadmap for growing and sustaining employment in Fiji.
-The Policy that looks at a range of different areas focusing on -
+We are now close to publishing and launching Fiji's first National Employment Policy, a Policy that will set a roadmap for growing and sustaining employment in Fiji, and a Policy that looks at a range of different areas, focusing on -

-- Opportunities for the young from education to employment;
+- opportunities for the young from education to employment;

-- Private investments in creating jobs;
+- private investments in creating jobs;

-- Green jobs and green skill sets;
+- green jobs and green skill sets;

-- Self-employment;
+- self-employment;

-- Overseas employment;
+- overseas employment;

-- Generating income for those that rely on subsistence living;
+- generating income for those that rely on subsistence living;

-- Gender equality in employment;
+- gender equality in employment;

-- Income earning for persons with disabilities and the elderly;
+- income earning for persons with disabilities and the elderly;

-- Ending child labour; and
+- ending child labour; and

-- Strengthening employment relations.
+- strengthening employment relations.

 Madam Speaker, apart from programmes directly under my Ministry I also want to highlight other initiatives made possible under this Government that formed part of the Budget and directly impact on employment creation.

-This include the Young Entrepreneurship Scheme (YES) which is a forward looking initiated by Government to change the thinking of the young, so they can dream big and create employment instead of just looking to join the workforce.
+This include the Young Entrepreneurship Scheme (YES) which is a forward looking initiative by Government to change the thinking of the young, so they can dream big and create employment instead of just looking to join the workforce.

-With our youth unemployment at 18 percent and half of our population below 27.
-We need to make sure that our programmes and our focus is youth-heavy and forward looking at all times.

-Other initiatives that will reduced unemployment in Fiji is also seen in the Micro Small and Medium Enterprises Grants, social welfare recipients that are earmark to be assisted to move from welfare to workfare and the standardising of roads stalls to support roadside vendors along our major highways.

-All other programmes conducted by Ministries of Trade, Agriculture, Fisheries, Forestry and so forth all of these programmes contribute to developing opportunities for employment.
+With our youth unemployment at 18 percent and half of our population below 27, we need to make sure that our programmes and our focus is youth-heavy and forward looking at all times.
+Other initiatives that will reduce unemployment in Fiji is also seen in the Micro Small and Medium Enterprises Grants, social welfare recipients that are earmarked to be assisted to move from welfare to workfare and the standardising of road stalls to support roadside vendors along our major highways.
+All other programmes conducted by Ministries of Trade, Agriculture, Fisheries, Forestry, et cetera, those programmes contribute to developing opportunities for employment.

 Madam Speaker, our Budget allocation also touches on building skills and capacity in the skills trade market.
 We believe in equipping workers with the skills that will help them to get a job and stay in the job.
 My Ministry also has an allocation for the Apprenticeship Programme where we have a budget allocation of \$400,000 to assist apprentices in government entities.
-Apprenticeship is managed by the NTPC but through this approach we assist the development of skilled workers.
-As Apprenticeship has been proven to be the best way of developing skilled tradespeople.
+Apprenticeship is managed by the NTPC but through this approach we assist the development of skilled workers, as Apprenticeship has been proven to be the best way of developing skilled tradespeople.